mklnln/citysearcher-api/README.md

 # Citysearcher API

-NOTE on Nov 25, 2023: GCP sometimes [mistakenly thinks people are mining crypto on their platform](https://www.google.com/search?client=firefox-b-d&q=gcp+project+stopped+because+cryptocurrency) and shut down their VMs.
-I've decided to host this instead using a free tier of [ElephantSQL](https://www.elephantsql.com/).
+## What is this?

+Citysearcher is a little web app that pings a database with a string of letters and a latitude/longitude position.
+It returns suggestions of cities and scores these suggestions by how close they are in terms of a name match (e.g. "Mon" is close to "Montreal" but "Montr" is even better) and the latitude/longitude match.

+### Why?

+Well, if a user is wanting to get information about a place, we can make a reasonable guess that they're more interested in results that are nearer to them.
+If we have their position, we can use that information to provide a better user experience by guessing they want to see something nearby.

+### Example

 See the live site at https://citysearcher-api.onrender.com/suggestions?q=Montreal

-The database may take a good 60-90 seconds to respond upon cold start since it's built using the free tier.
+The database may take a good 60-90 seconds to respond upon cold start since it's built using the free tiers of hosting services.
+The server is hosted on [Render](https://render.com/) and the database is hosted on [Aiven](https://aiven.io/).

-Adding latitude and longitude to the URL will enable a scoring algorithm for the results.
+Adding latitude and longitude to the URL will enable the scoring algorithm for the results.

 -   e.g. https://citysearcher-api.onrender.com/suggestions?q=Lon&latitude=43.70011&longitude=-79.4163

-### Tech used
+## Tech used

 This TypeScript Express server (hosted on Render) uses Prisma to send SQL queries.
 A Postgres database responds with JSON.